This settlement for policy limits of $35,000 was for a client diagnosed with a minor herniated disc, after a car accident in Irving, TX.

 Remember: It is very important to notify your doctor if you experience numbness, tingling, or radiating pain (at any point) following an auto accident, as the above symptoms can often indicate injury to a disc or a pinched nerve as opposed to a sprain/strain type of injury.

-The settlement for this personal injury claim involving a small lumbar herniated disc injury, as a result of a motor vehicle collision in Irving, TX was $35,000.
+The settlement for this claim involving a small lumbar herniated disc, as a result of a motor vehicle collision in Irving, TX was $35,000.
 Attorney fees were $10,000.
 Case expenses were $1,608.12.
 After paying medical providers / liens, the client’s net recovery was $9,648.86.
-This is an outstanding settlement for a 3 mm herniated disc injury.
+This is an outstanding settlement for a 3 mm protrusion.